 The authorization endpoint is used to interact with the resource owner and obtain an authorization grant.
-The authorization server MUST first verify the identity of the resource owner.
-The way in which the authorization server authenticates the resource owner (e.g., username and password login, session cookies) is beyond the scope of this specification.
+The authorization server MUST first authenticate the resource owner.
+The way in which the authorization server authenticates the resource owner (e.g., username and password login, passkey, federated login, or by using an established session) is beyond the scope of this specification.